Easy Honey Bath Bombs

 Regular rubbing alcohol has more water and it might work but I’ve always been afraid to try.
 Too much water in the mix will cause the produce to start “reacting” or fizzing prematurely.

 Honey powder: The dried powdered form of honey is easier to use in this type of product than liquid honey.
+Yes, you can make your own honey powder.
+But, if you don’t have the time – you can also buy it ready made.

 Cream of Tartar – Look for this one in the baking section of the grocery.
 Cream of Tartar has a long reputation of use in the kitchen.
 In our recipe, it helps to harden the final product.

-Fragrance: What would a bath bomb be without fragrance?
+Fragrance: What would a honey bath bomb recipe be without fragrance?
 When choosing the fragrance for your recipe, make sure it is a skin safe product.
 Yes, even if it is a natural essential oil not every one is okay for skin use.

 If you are making these for other people, also keep in mind that some people are more sensitive to fragrance than others.
+Never use over a 3% fragrance ratio.
+Some people use a little Vanilla extract instead of fragrance oil!

 If your honey bath bombs are experiencing a lot of cracking, your mixture is too dry to stick together.
 You can add just a splash of rubbing alcohol to the mixture and incorporate it well.